ml-logic-seminar/ml_logic_website/ml_for_smt.md

 ---
-description: "Advancing SMT with effective, adaptive, and intepretanle heuristics powered by ML, RL, and LLMs"
+description: "Advancing SMT with effective, adaptive, and interpretable heuristics powered by ML, RL, and LLMs"
 ---

 # ⚙️ Machine Learning for SMT